World Mental Health Day is celebrated around the globe each year on October 10 with a goal to raise awareness for mental health.

 “Sometimes people are suffering in silence, so students can make it known that they are willing to listen to whoever needs to talk,” Talbert said.
 “Most importantly, they can encourage going to the counseling center, especially when there is a situation that goes beyond their capabilities.”

 World Mental Health Day was first celebrated on Oct.
 10, 1992 as an initiative set by the WMHF and is recognized by leaders and organizations worldwide.
 The goal for this event is to improve awareness and understand preventative methods and treatments for the one in four people affected by mental health issues.
+One can also be open and try mindfulness therapy as well.

 To participate in World Mental Health Day, WHO encourages the use of the #40seconds and #WorldMentalHealthDay on social media.
 In addition, the organizations calls for the privacy of individuals battling mental illness specifically in regards to sharing details without consent.